Saturday, September 13, 2025

 Dividend Increases

-At the time the announcement of this distribution increase, I owed 288 units of Boston Pizza Royalties Income Fund.
-This increase adds $20.74 CAD to my annual dividend income.
+I owned 319 units of Boston Pizza Royalties Income Fund at the time of this increase.
+This increase adds $19.14 CAD to my annual dividend income.

 Dividend Decreases

-There were no dividend decreases in February 2024.
+There has been no dividend decreases in August 2025.

 Summary:

 Googlesheets is still not operating properly.
-So, I had to manually enter the market value for the REITS, BEP.UN, BPF.UN, and AW.UN.
+So, I had to manually enter the market value for the REITS, BEP.UN, and BPF.UN.

-Please Note: Positions in Enerplus Corporation (ERF.TO), Restaurant Brands International (QSR.TO) , Intertape Polymer Group (ITP.TO), Brookfield Renewables Corporation (BEPC.TO), and Algonquin Power and Utilities (AQN.TO) pay dividends in US dollars.
+Please Note: Positions in Restaurant Brands International (QSR.TO), Brookfield Renewables Corporation (BEPC.TO), and Algonquin Power and Utilities (AQN.TO) pay dividends in US dollars.
 Brookfield Renewables Partners (BEP.UN) pays distributions in US dollars.
 My investment tab spreadsheet displays the Canadian dollar equivalent within 15 to 20 minutes of real time.

 Disclosure: Long aforementioned stocks